SECRETS OF THE MANTIS BOXING ART

 A mallet will crack the shell of a turtle, a case of hardness overcoming softness.
 Alas, the result is so effective that the domination of one quality over the other seems almost magical.
 In accordance with this principle, any learning or behavior can become so imbalanced as to lead to a veritable illness of disharmonious bias, and so a more foolproof strategy is required.
 This is why boxing arts should emphasize both hardness and softness.

 Our nation in recent years has not resigned itself to the slander of being the “sick men of Asia” and we have instead endeavored to use martial arts as a remedy for the fragile physiques of our citizens.
 Our boxing arts are numerous and varied.
-I have heard many among the older generation say that southern boxing arts emphasize hardness, whereas styles such as Wing Chun and Taiji emphasize softness.
+I have heard many among the older generation say that southern boxing arts emphasize hardness and that styles such as Wing Chun and Taiji emphasize softness.
 It is true that hardness has the stubbornness of hardness and that softness has the subtlety of softness.
 However, the passive and active aspects are paired together, for it is through their interactions that the universe was made, and thus qualities of hardness and softness are actually equals.
 Just think of the way that teeth and tongue protect each other.
 Therefore boxing arts that use hardness and softness equally, such as Mantis Boxing, should not be casually dismissed.

 The Mantis system is the methods of eighteen masters assembled to form a single art.
 Be quick but not floating, solid but not sluggish.
 The supplemental Luohan exercises enrich you internally, while the iron palm training develops you externally.
 Use long-range techniques for seventy percent of your attacks and short-range techniques for eighty percent of your defensive actions.
 Attack with hardness and defend with softness.
 Let hardness come to the aid of softness and let softness prepare the way for hardness.
 Hidden within this boxing principle of hardness and softness complementing each other is the broader principle of simultaneously maintaining domestic tranquility and resisting foreign aggression.